The Best Fatty Liver Diet: Modified Mediterranean Diet

 Of course, I didn’t take everything for granted and I made some small changes based on my personal eating habits and foods that I have easier access to.

-I also cut down a bit the consumption of fish and seafood because I don’t really like them (but you shouldn’t, since they are healthy).
+I also cut down a bit the consumption of fish and seafood because I don’t really like them (but you shouldn’t, since these are healthy foods).

-There is also alcohol consumption accepted by the Mediterranean diet – a bit of wine in moderation won’t be bad for a healthy individual – but those with fatty liver must completely eliminate it.
+There is also alcohol consumption accepted by the Mediterranean diet – a bit of wine in moderation won’t be bad for a healthy individual – but those with fatty liver must stop drinking alcohol, so we’re cutting it off the list entirely.

 1. Fruits and vegetables